rutkai/Mjolnir-Authentication-Server/readme.md

     npm install --production

-Generate new SSL certificates for your server (IMPORTANT):
+Generate new SSL certificates for your server:

     ./generate_ssl.sh